dowjones/react-dropdown-tree-select/README.md

 _NOTE_ this works only in combination with `simpleSelect` or `radioSelect`

-### simpleSelect
+### mode

-Type: `bool` (default: `false`)
+Type: `string` (default: `multiSelect`)

+Defines how the dropdown is rendered / behaves

+#### multiSelect

+This is the default mode.
+A multi selectable dropdown which supports hierarchical data.

+#### simpleSelect

 Turns the dropdown into a simple, single select dropdown.
 If you pass tree data, only immediate children are picked, grandchildren nodes are ignored.
-Defaults to `false`.

-_NOTE_ if multiple nodes in data are selected, `checked` or `isDefaultValue`, only the first visited node is selected
+⚠️ If multiple nodes in data are selected - by setting either `checked` or `isDefaultValue`, only the first visited node stays selected.

-### radioSelect
+#### radioSelect

-Type: `bool` (default: `false`)

 Turns the dropdown into radio select dropdown.

-Similar to simpleSelect but keeps tree/children.
-Defaults to `false`.
+Like `simpleSelect`, you can only select one value; but keeps the tree/children structure.

-_NOTE_ if multiple nodes in data are selected, `checked` or `isDefaultValue`, only the first visited node is selected
+⚠️ If multiple nodes in data are selected - by setting either `checked` or `isDefaultValue`, only the first visited node stays selected.

 ### showPartiallySelected